A Learned Closure Method Applied to Phase Mixing in a Turbulent Gradient-Driven Gyrokinetic System in Simple Geometry: Nonlinear Closure Tests

-DNA simulations covering a wide range of temperature gradients, $\omega_T$, and collision frequencies, $\nu$, were conducted with a fully (reduced gyro-) kinetic model (48 moments), simply truncated model (4 moments, 5$^{th}$ is set to 0), the DMM closure, and the standard Hammett-Perkins (HP) closure for the 4$^{th}$ moment.
+In order to more thoroughly examine closure performance, simulations covering a wide range of temperature gradients, $\omega_T$, and collision frequencies, $\nu$, were conducted with a fully (reduced gyro-) kinetic model (48 moments : $n_{max}=48$), simply truncated model (4 moments, 5$^{th}$ is set to 0), the standard Hammett-Perkins (HP) closure retaining 4 moments, the HPC closure, and three different LMM closures.

+The scan covers $\omega_T = 5,6,7,8,9,12,15$, and $\nu = 0.01,0.05,0.1,0.2,0.5$.
+All closures perform very poorly in the completely collisionless regime, $\nu =0$.
+This is currently under investigation and may require a more careful treatment of the dissipation in the kinetic system, which is left for future work (collisionless results are shown in Appendix~\ref{flux_appendix}).
+Other simulation parameters used are $\omega_n = 1$ and $\tau = 1$.